MiaoXiao/Melody-Matcher/README.md

 * Stanley Ari Cohen (scohe001@ucr.edu)

 ## Goal:
-Create a web based video game where the player has to distinguish between different tones.
-This will help players better distinguish between different tones and sounds and will also help players new to music, learn different scales.
+A web based video game where the player has to try to copy melodies by playing them on a virtual piano.
+This will help players better distinguish between different tones and sounds and will also help players new to music learn different scales.

 ## Requires
 * A working browser